 Encrypting your web traffic is one of the most important steps to consider next.
 Usage of https is always recommended, leading to a more secure experience for all users of your web application.

 Only if you scan your web application would you know of any security faults that might exist.
 Therefore, frequent scanning is a must.

 Monitor permissions granted to the team members developing your web application, as assigning team members with higher-than-necessary permissions and roles may lead to increasing your attack surface.
 Adjusting permissions allocated to team members to least-required privileges is often the best way to secure the permissions allocated to your web application.

 Secure coding standards

 Following safe and secure coding standards is key to eliminating common sources of security faults during the development stage itself.
 For example, prioritize the sanitation and filtering of user inputs before inputting or requesting data from the application database.

 As you’ve now seen, some of the most frequently encountered problems leading to an increase of your attack surface are often the easiest to fix.
 Some can be fixed by following better development processes like DevSecOps, while others get inherited into your web application due to an increase in complexity or usage of unknown assets.

 The most effective solution to reducing your attack surface is to scan your web application often for these commonly seen problems.
 Scanning your application will keep you mindful of security faults, assets, unknown libraries and other potential problems, allowing you to fix and resolve them before attackers can take advantage.

 There are more ways to fix the problems you might find with your attack surface.
 Our Attack Surface Reduction tool brings greater awareness to your attack surface and prevents cyber attacks by showing you a complete picture of your digital risks.

 Interested?
-Grab your free attack surface report and see all your organizations’ internet-facing assets today!
+Sign up for ASR Free and see all your organizations’ internet-facing assets today!